-Lastly, I would like to express our gratitude to our customers who continue to give us their trust and to all of our employees who do excellent work.
+Finally, I would like to express a heartfelt gratitude to our customers, who continue to give us their trust, and to all of our employees, who have done extraordinary work in an extraordinary year.
 Without you, it would not be possible!
-Let's look forward to an exciting 2020 together.
+Let's together look forward to an exciting 2021.